google/zimtohrli/README.md

 [odaq](go/bin/odaq), and [tcd_voip](go/bin/tcd_voip).
 A couple of them are unpublished and can't be downloaded.

+Zimtohrli can compare ~70 seconds of audio per second on a single 2.5GHz core.

 ## Compatibility

 Zimtohrli is a project under development, and is built and tested in a Debian-like